 Pools and Selection Criteria

 The most common cause for complaint by employees involves unfair selection, or in circumstances whereby they believe the employer has an underlying motive for making them redundant.
-In other words, the redundancy becomes a ruse where there isn’t a legitimate business case to dismiss fairly.
+In other words, the redundancy is cover in cicumstances where there is not a legitimate business case to dismiss fairly.